-Your choice of work boots are more important for your back than you might think.
+Your choice of footwear on site is more important for the health of your back than you might think.

 As a construction worker your feet take a pounding during the working day.

 Walking on hard concrete floors, climbing up and down ladders, and standing for long periods all take a heavy toll.

 And the bad news is that site work is not just hard on your feet.

 It can also cause you big problems in other areas of your body, such as your knees, ankles and lower back.